Kaci213/Project_01/README.md

 ## Organization
 To organize our work, we have used Jira to create a project sprint, with different tasks that we could visualise on a kanban board.

-In this repository, we have put the code of the game, the flowchart as well as a word document where we outlined the workflow and our pseudocode.
+In this repository, we have put the code of the game, the flowchart we have used, the slides presenting the project, as well as a word document where we outlined the workflow and our pseudocode.

 ## Links